outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ```

 1. Before mounting, we should use *blkid* to check relevant partition and filesystem are correctly prepared.
-2. LUKS boot partition can be mounted directly.
+2. LUKS boot partition can be mounted directly as we have already create the filesystem on it.
-3. ESP, boot, swap, root, and home are all mounted.

 ## Mirrors

-Edit */etc/pacman.d/mirrorlist* and place geographically closest mirrors on top.
-Optionally comment out all the other mirrors.

-Or get a state-of-the-art copy from [mirrorlist generator](https://www.archlinux.org/mirrorlist/):
+Get a state-of-the-art copy from [mirrorlist generator](https://www.archlinux.org/mirrorlist/):

 ```bash
 curl -vo mirrorlist https://www.archlinux.org/mirrorlist/?country=all&protocol=http&protocol=https&ip_version=4&ip_version=6
 ```

+Edit */etc/pacman.d/mirrorlist* and place geographically closest mirrors on top.

-## base packages
+## base group

 ```bash
 # base